 The Dahu boots exo-skeleton sole length was only a tiny bit longer than my 4 buckle Rossi boots, so needed only a quick minor adjustment of my binding’s heel setting to fit my own skis (unlike some of the Apex models which are a fair bit longer).

 If you don’t want to wait till you ski Europe next to find some in store check out more and order at www.dahusports.com

-For international readers checking this Dahu review you might like to know more about where we get to now you are here – like personally skiing well over 100 resorts and back country areas in Japan – we have lots of features in the Snow Japan section for example.
-A few places to try the boots out!
+For international readers checking this Dahu review you might like to know more about where we got to test them – I have personally skied well over 100 resorts and back country areas in Japan and we have lots of features in our Snow Japan category to give you a few ideas and info – a few places to try the boots out!